The video on Transport across a membrane can help with the following readings.

-Diffusion is a process that results from the fact that molecules are constantly in a state of random movement.
-All molecules, including solids, liquids and gases are in continuous motion.
+Diffusion is a process that results from the fact that all molecules, including solids, liquids, and gasses, are constantly in a state of random movement.
 This motion causes collisions between neighboring molecules, thus altering directions and creating a state of “random” motion.
 This random motion can be further altered by temperature, with increases in temperature stimulating a more rapid random movement.
 If there is an initial, unequal distribution of the molecules (i.e. more concentrated in one area than another), the constant random movement and collisions cause them to eventually become equally distributed.
-This process of gradual movement from where they are more concentrated to where they are less concentrated is called diffusion.
+This process of gradual movement from more concentrated to less concentrated is called diffusion.
 We refer to the concentration difference as the concentration gradient.

 The top panel shows the diffusion of solute from left (high concentration) to the right (low concentration) until an equilibrium is established.
 Once a diffusion equilibrium exists, there will no longer be any net movement of solute (lower panel).